Archaeology at Robinson Terminal South

 Archaeologists located the remains of three more 18th century ships, as well as foundations of Hooe's 18th century warehouse and store and the 19th century Pioneer Mill.

-Currently bounded by Duke Street, Wolfe Street, S. Union Street and the Potomac River, only the northwest corner of the block existed as dry land when a young George Washington made this map of the area in 1748.
+Currently bounded by Duke, Wolfe and S. Union Streets and the Potomac River, only the northwest corner of the block existed as dry land when a young George Washington made this map of the area in 1748.
 This point of land was called Point Lumley, one of the two original deep-water landings in Alexandria.
 The remainder of the block was created as a part of the same late 18th and early 19th century banking-out process that created new land along Alexandria’s waterfront.

 The 1783 Hooe Warehouse: Robert Townsend Hooe built a large warehouse with a massive stone foundation.
 This warehouse played an important role in Alexandria’s early trade and commercial history.
 A Mutual Assurance Fire insurance policy taken out by Hooe in 1796 identified the foundations of 72’ long by 44’ wide warehouse, which he insured for 9,000 dollars.
 The warehouse was demolished at some time in the 19th century, replaced by the building still standing at 2 Duke Street.